JapneetSingh02/docker-backend-application/README.md

 ## Check created image
 Run command: docker images

-You will see as below (might be your image name instead of japneet/backen-docker)
+You will see as below (might be your image name instead of japneet/backend-docker)

-REPOSITORY               TAG                 IMAGE ID            CREATED             SIZE japneet/backend-docker   latest              81aff23e773c        48 seconds ago      971MB
+japneet/backend-docker   latest              81aff23e773c        48 seconds ago      971MB

 node                     latest              91a3cf793116        6 days ago          942MB

 ## Now Run image